mariache/stracks_crm/README.md

 <br/>
 <br/>
 <br/>
-If you have any questions don't hesitate to [contact](https://www.linkedin.com/in/omarbagaev/) me or correct me
+If you have any questions don't hesitate to contact or correct me